glondu/belenios/README.md

  2. Concatenate the `partial_decryption.json` received from each trustee into a `partial_decryptions.jsons`, in the same order as in `public_keys.jsons`.
- 3. Run `belenios-tool election finalize`.
+ 3. Run `belenios-tool finalize`.
 It will create `result.json`.
 Publish this file, along with the files listed in the first step above.
 The whole set will enable universal verifiability.